dappcenter/relayer-proto/README.md

 ### TODOS

+- Add tests for all modules
+- Clone private repo for proto [info here](https://stackoverflow.com/questions/23391839/clone-private-git-repo-with-dockerfile)
+- Add LND to Docker container
+- Add mongo to Docker container
+- Setup Test runs and builds w/ Circle CI
 - Cancel Orders correctly (trey)
 - Fill Orders (Dan)
-- Add DB (postgres)
+- Replace eventemitter w/ servicebus? (or some kind of managed pubsub)
+  - This will need to happen to be able to run more than 1 relayer node
 - Add dev util to track dependencies (and when we should update them)
 - Add dev util to post test rpc commands
-- Add tests for all modules
-- Cleanup formatting of comments for all pages
-- Setup Test runs and builds w/ Circle CI
-- Replace eventemitter w/ servicebus? (or some kind of managed pubsub)
-- fix `npm run build` to not fail if logs exist

 ### Additional Notes

-- Always use uuid v4 (this is a random UUID, not the same as time-based)
+- All amounts come into the application as a string that represented a 64 bit integer.
+In order to support this in JS (js support is weird for 64 bit numbers) we use BigInteger AND mongoose long (64 type)

 ### Troubleshooting